-NIC regularly publishes white paper reports authored by both NIC experts and by industry partners.
+NIC publishes white paper reports authored by NIC experts and industry partners.
 These white papers are provided to increase the transparency and understanding of the senior housing and care sector.

 Identifying New Opportunities: Treating Chronic Kidney Disease in Senior Housing

 Understanding the population demographics and prevalence of chronic kidney disease (CKD) in various markets can give insights about the most appropriate areas in which to develop these specialized communities.

 This analysis demonstrates differing levels in incidence of diagnosed chronic kidney disease among potential residents of senior housing in the NIC MAP® Primary Markets and differing levels of senior housing supply and utilization.